-THIS DOCUMENT IS UNCONTROLLED IN HARD COPY FORMAT Document Name TGM Threatened Species and Communities Management Plan 45 of 77 Document Owner Pradella, Leonie Last Approved By Lane, Rosemarie Issue Date 19/12/2023 Next Review Date 27/11/2024 KIOSK Location K Location 8.5 Flora and Fauna Management
+THIS DOCUMENT IS UNCONTROLLED IN HARD COPY FORMAT Document Name TGM Threatened Species and Communities Management Plan 45 of 84 Document Owner Courts, Nick Last Approved By Smith, Bron Issue Date 5/03/2025 Next Review Date 28/11/2025 KIOSK Location 8.5 Flora and Fauna Management

-2. "That the Management Strategies are retained, alternatively further specific information is provided in the TSCMS regarding the Consolidated Management Strategies including more specific details around proposed management measures/actions."
+- "That further clarification is provided on the ongoing use/retention of Management Strategies and/or Consolidated Management Strategies" and - 2.
+"That the Management Strategies are retained, alternatively further specific information is provided in the TSCMS regarding the Consolidated Management Strategies including more specific details around proposed management measures/actions."